 - Participate in research and disseminate research findings through presentation and publication.

-- Synthesize advanced knowledge from the sciences, humanities, and theory to support the advanced nursing practice.
+- Synthesize advanced knowledge from the sciences, humanities and nursing theories to support advanced nursing practice.

-- Plan, evaluate and implement the delivery of health care using critical thinking skill in an advanced nursing role.
+- Plan, evaluate and implement the delivery of healthcare using critical thinking skills in an advanced nursing role.